-Hectares of Recreational Open Space per 1,000 Population

-Refer to the LDP Monitoring Framework Table SP9 for details.
+Hectares of Recreational Open Space per 1,000 Population Refer to the LDP Monitoring Framework Table SP9 for details.

-In terms of working towards the FIT standard of 2.4 hectares of recreational open space per 1,000 projected population, the figure has remained at 1.00 ha.
+In terms of working towards the FIT standard of 2.4 hectares of recreational open space per 1,000 projected population, the figure has increased to 1.04 ha.

-Number of Leisure Facilities Completed per Annum

-Refer to the LDP Monitoring Framework Tables SP1 and SP9 for detail.
+Number of Leisure Facilities Completed per Annum Refer to the LDP Monitoring Framework Tables SP1 and SP9 for detail.